-A letter of recommendation is a essentially a second opinion of you as a student.
+A letter of recommendation is essentially a second opinion of you as a student.
 Universities and scholarship organizations often request a letter of recommendation so they can have the opinion of an experienced professional to validate the claims made in the rest of your application.
 It's just like asking for a second opinion when your doctor says they would like to operate, or when a mechanic says they need to make an expensive repair to your car.
-These organizations want to be sure they aregetting high quality students, so these opinions are important.
-Some schools may ask for multiple letters of recommendations (up to 3 or more!).
+These organizations want to be sure they are getting high-quality students, so these opinions are important.
+Some schools may ask for multiple letters of recommendation (up to 3 or more!).

 Selecting Someone to Write Your Recommendation

 Since your recommendation can seriously enhance your application, you will want to make sure you select someone who will write an excellent letter for you.
 Here are some factors to consider when selecting a recommendation writer: